150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 Between KVM_ARM_VCPU_INIT and KVM_ARM_VCPU_FINALIZE, the feature may be configured by use of ioctls such as KVM_SET_ONE_REG.
-The exact configuration that should be performed and how to do it are feature-dependent.
+The exact configuration that should be performaned and how to do it are feature-dependent.

 Other calls that depend on a particular feature being finalized, such as KVM_RUN, KVM_GET_REG_LIST, KVM_GET_ONE_REG and KVM_SET_ONE_REG, will fail with